michael-kricheldorf/flare-forecast.github.io-wiki/CIBR-2022-All-hands-tutorial.md

 * "number_of_runs" is the variable which set the period of observed days.
 For example, if "number_of_runs" is set to "35" and the "forecast_start_date" is "2022/06/26" (defined in the "configure_flare.yml" as per the previous activity), there were results in 35 days in the S3 buckets.

 After setting up these variables, the file needs to be save as `tutorial_<yourname>.json`.
-To start the retroactive run, send the json file to Yun-Jung (y.ku@ufl.edu).
+To start the retroactive run, send the JSON file to Yun-Jung (y.ku@ufl.edu).
 She will dispatch the run of a batch of 30 days as configured, using code from your repo with variables that you set up.
 You will be able to check the results in the S3 bucket as the runs complete, as per activity 2.
-Files associated with you your runs will have tutorial_<yourname> in the name.
+Files associated with you your runs will have `tutorial_<yourname>` in the name.

 # Q&A time